mpa-mxiang/vet-clinic/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - Insert new data
-- Update existence data
+- Update existing data
-- Delete existence data
+- Delete existing data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>